Jmarkey11/Chicago-Crime-and-Community-Area-Analysis/README.md

   - **Deep Learning**: `torch` (for MLP model)
   - **Database Operations**: `sqlite3`
-  - **Utility**: `tqdm`, `random`, `scipy`

----

-Feel free to explore the repository for:
-- Jupyter Notebook files detailing the entire workflow.
-- SQL scripts used for data extraction.
-- Results and visualizations showcasing model performance.

-Contributions and suggestions are welcome! 😊
+  - **Utility**: `tqdm`, `random`, `scipy` Contributions and suggestions are welcome! 😊